 The result of all of the energy modeling and other considerations is a new campus chilled water network, connecting 17 campus buildings and expandable for many others.
 Six of these campus buildings were designated as "Producer Buildings" that generate and feed chilled water into the campus network.
 The other eleven buildings are "Parasite Buildings" which take and use chilled water from the network.
 Each Producer plant features one or two water chilling units and a primary chilled water pump per chiller.
-One or more secondary chilled water pumps (with variable frequency drive) feeds the campus network and pressurizes the campus chilled water to that particular building.
+One or more secondary chilled water pumps (with variable frequency drive) feeds the campus network and pressurizes the campus chilled water mains to set point.
+Additionally, a variable-speed tertiary building pump feeds chilled water to that particular building.